george-hawkins/mini-quad-2023/build.md

 I plugged the battery into the smoke stopper - the yellow LED went on.
 Then I plugged the smoke stopper into the quad, the LED stayed yellow - so, all good so far.

-There's two buttons on the Short Saver - ignore the one at the edge of the boards - it's for changing the current that it'll allow to flow (useful if you want a bit more current while doing more than basic smoke testing).
+There's two buttons on the ShortSaver - ignore the one at the edge of the boards - it's for changing the current that it'll allow to flow (useful if you want a bit more current while doing more than basic smoke testing).

 Just short press the other button (long pressing lets you adjust the sensitivity, again a feature we don't need for basic short testing).

 On pressing it, the LED went green and the FC beeped and LEDs went on on the TC, FC and GPS.
 The one on the TX was annoyingly bright - I find [Light Dim stickers](https://www.lightdims.com/store.htm) work very well (the web site is quite cheesy but they work way better than e.g. using black electrical tape).

-For more details on the Short Saver see OL's [page](https://oscarliang.com/vifly-short-saver-2/) and for a short intro (including using the other button and adjusting sensitivity), see Mads Tech's [video](https://www.youtube.com/watch?v=RT_5AQTq5Ig).
+For more details on the ShortSaver see OL's [page](https://oscarliang.com/vifly-short-saver-2/) and for a short intro (including using the other button and adjusting sensitivity), see Mads Tech's [video](https://www.youtube.com/watch?v=RT_5AQTq5Ig).

-The Short Saver is also really nice as it allows you to turn on and off the quad without prising the XT60 connectors apart - if you leave the quad powered up most of the components will get hot and some will get very hot (they rely on being cooled by moving air when in flight).
+The ShortSaver is also really nice as it allows you to turn on and off the quad without prising the XT60 connectors apart - if you leave the quad powered up most of the components will get hot and some will get very hot (they rely on being cooled by moving air when in flight).

-Note: the one horrible feature of the Short Saver is that it has a weird XT60 that gives you almost nothing to grip and so makes unplugging it even more trouble that a normal XT60 (I found it easier gripping the connector with a dish cloth).
+Note: the one horrible feature of the ShortSaver is that it has a weird XT60 that gives you almost nothing to grip and so makes unplugging it even more trouble that a normal XT60 (I found it easier gripping the connector with a dish cloth).

 Charging batteries
 ------------------